-See if your car insurance policy includes a courtesy car.
+See if your car cover policy includes a courtesy car.
 Often, a car policy will not include this as standard but offer it as an optional extra.
 If you have access to another car, a courtesy car may not be a necessity if yours is involved in accident or gets stolen.
 On the other hand, if you rely heavily on your car for day-to-day things, a courtesy car could be an essential you don’t want to miss out on.

 Know your limits

-Most home insurance policies will have a limit on the maximum amount a single item can be insured for.
+Most policies will have a limit on the maximum amount a single item can be insured for.
 If you have a high-value item – be aware that it might not automatically be covered by your home contents insurance.
 Expensive items might need to be insured separately.

 Leaving your home alone